-6.2 Students must enroll in and successfully complete courses in the sequence identified on the ELMSN Curriculum Plan.
-The minimum acceptable passing grade for all courses in the MANE program plan is a C. A student who does not successfully complete a nursing course on the first attempt, including withdrawals, may repeat the course one time only.
+- 6.1 Students must enroll in and successfully complete courses in the sequence identified on the ELMSN Curriculum Plan.
+The minimum acceptable passing grade for all courses in the ELMSN program plan is a C. A student who does not successfully complete a nursing course on the first attempt, including withdrawals, may repeat the course one time only.
 A student who withdraws from one or more courses in a single semester may repeat the course(s) within one year on a space available basis.
 Courses not successfully completed must be repeated with a subsequent cohort on a space available basis within one year.
 Until a course is successfully completed, the student will not progress to subsequent courses.
 A student may repeat no more than two nursing courses.
 Failure or withdrawal from the second attempt of a course, or three nursing course failures will result in dismissal from the program.
-Students who fall out of progression may request reinstatement, using the Request for Reinstatement form following the reinstatement procedure.
-Approval of requests for reinstatement may include conditions that must be met by the student, including, but not limited to development of a learning plan, medication dosage calculation exam, and health assessment skill demonstration.

-6.3 Medication dosage calculation exams are included in the ELMSN program to help prepare students for safe medication administration.
+Students who fall out of progression may request reinstatement, using the request for reinstatement form following the reinstatement procedure.
+Approval of requests for reinstatement may include conditions that must be met by the student, including, but not limited to development of a learning plan, medication dosage calculation exam, and health assessment skill demonstration. - 6.2 Medication dosage calculation exams are included in the ELMSN program to help prepare students for safe medication administration.
 These exams must be passed at a minimum score of 90% within a maximum of 3 attempts in any given course.
 Failure to achieve 90% after 3 attempts at the medication dosage exam within a course will result in failure of the course.
-Students who fail a medication dosage calculation exam after 3 attempts will not be allowed to continue in clinical, or simulation in the course.
+Students who fail a medication dosage calculation exam after 3 attempts will not be allowed to continue in clinical in the course. - 6.3 Skills validations are identified in the course syllabi for courses that include them and are graded P/F (Pass/Fail).
+Skills validations may be performed face to face or be a video submission.
+Students must pass all skills validations to earn a passing grade in the course.